Appeals for Behavioral Misconduct

 A respondent has the right to appeal the outcome of a student conduct process on one or more of the following grounds:

-- There is new and relevant information that was unavailable, with reasonable diligence and effort, that could materially affect the outcome;
+- There is new and relevant information that was unavailable at the time of the proceeding, with reasonable diligence and effort, that could materially affect the outcome.

 - The sanction(s) was clearly inappropriate and/or disproportionate to the prohibited conduct for which the respondent was found in violation.

-Appeals must be submitted in writing to SRR within five business days after receipt of the outcome letter.
-Failure to appeal within the allotted time will render the original decision final and conclusive.
+Appeals must be submitted in writing to SRR within five business days after the outcome letter is provided to the respondent.
+Failure to appeal within the time limit will make the original decision final and conclusive.

-- Affirm the findings of the original board or conference;
+- Affirm the finding of the original hearing body,

-- Request that a new board or conference officer hear the case.
+- Request that a new hearing body hear the case, or

 - Adjust the sanctions (if that is the grounds for appeal).